 In Florida, P-EBT will be issued in three batches.

 In April 2021, benefits will be distributed for the months of August 2020 through December 2020.
 For the months of January 2021 through March 2021, benefits will be issued in June 2021.
 The last installment is due to be issued in August 2021 for the months April 2021 through June 2021.

 Florida’s issuance schedule is due, in part, to USDA’s suggestion that states issue benefits in installments to limit pressure on the supply chain and stagger distribution over several days to promote social distancing when redeeming benefits at the grocery store.

 If a child is homeschooled are they eligible for P-EBT?

 No. Children in families who do not attend a school participating in the free or reduced-price meals program are not eligible for P-EBT, even if the family receives SNAP, TANF, or Medicaid.
 This is because eligibility is tied to schools that would ordinarily be providing free or reduced-price meals to students but for the pandemic.

 What if DCF makes a mistake concerning a child’s P-EBT?

-DCF plans to use a web portal to allow households to report that a mistake has been made with their P-EBT.
-Individuals will also be able to report P-EBT problems through a call center if they are unable to access the web portal.
+DCF has an online form to allow households to report that a mistake has been made with their P-EBT.
+Individuals will also be able to report P-EBT problems by calling 1-833-311-032.

-FNS even says that states are allowed to issue P-EBT benefits to households to correct a previous erroneous issuance.
+FNS says that states are allowed to issue P-EBT benefits to households to correct a previous erroneous issuance.
 All that DCF has to do is confirm that the original issuance was made in error.

 What if a family does not want P-EBT benefits?